C2DH/ranketwo/pages/structure-of-teaching-modules.md

 <div class='component--size big float-left mr-3 ml-2 mt-2 mb-2'>S</div>

 **15 minutes** &mdash; The **SMALL** module serves as a short introduction to a topic related to source criticism.
 It consists of a short animation of around 6 to 7 minutes in which a number of basic terms and questions are presented.
-This is followed by a quiz of around 10 minutes to test learners’ understanding of the ideas conveyed in the animation.
 The SMALL module is geared towards a broad audience with a general interest, including individual learners who are not part of a teaching context.

 {: .clear.extra-spacing }
 ## MEDIUM / complete one or more assignments